Southern Vermont Weekend Getaway: Small Towns & Hidden Gems on Route 30

 Its dry summit supports Vermont’s only pitch-pine and scrub oak woodland, a natural biosphere more commonly found along New England’s coasts and points south.
 While the 3.1-mile loop through Black Mountain Natural Area features frequent steep climbs, the footing is not difficult, and the variety of landscapes is pleasantly distracting.

-Painted white and blue blazes mark a previous land boundary and should be ignored; follow the yellow-and-green plastic trail markers put in place by The Nature Conservancy (TNC).
+Painted white and blue blazes mark a former land boundary and should be ignored; follow the yellow-and-green plastic trail markers installed by The Nature Conservancy (TNC).
 Due to the sensitive ecosystem on Black Mountain, dogs are not permitted on this trail.

 Visit the Townshend and Ball Mountain Dam